 The El Globo bakery chain, with locations throughout Mexico, offers good-quality breads and pastries at low prices.
 For the homesick there are plenty of American fast-food outlets, including Burger King, McDonald's, Pizza Hut and Subway.

-Approach cocktails and liquors with caution if you are unaccustomed to the altitude.
+Approach cocktails and liquors with caution if you are not used to the altitude.
 Also be aware that imported wines and spirits are heavily taxed; Mexican beers and wines are much less expensive.
-Although the better restaurants customarily use purified water, avoid green salads, unpeeled raw vegetables and unpeeled fruit if you have a sensitive stomach.
+Although the better restaurants typically use purified water, avoid green salads, unpeeled raw vegetables and unpeeled fruit if you have a sensitive stomach.
 To be completely safe order drinks without ice cubes, or drink bottled water.

-Don't expect every server to have a fluent command of English.
+Don't expect every server to be fluent in English.
 A knowledge of basic Spanish or a handy phrase book not only helps in communication but also in deciphering menus.
-See the Lodgings & Restaurants section for AAA Diamond designated dining establishments.

 Mexico City, DF

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 Members save 5% or more and earn Marriott Bonvoy™ points when booking AAA/CAA rates!W Mexico City